Blossoms Shanghai: Post-production

 In an interview with the Department of Cinematography of Beijing Film Academy, visual director Peter Pau revealed that all color grading LUTs in the show were created by him.
 During the post-production period, the team was tasked to edit thirty episodes in thirty days, and the entire project was outsourced to Thailand.
 Since Pau was attached to another movie, he was unable to dedicate full attention to post-production color correction.
 Pau expressed disappointment with the color grading at the first run of the series, which he believed does not capture the optimal tone.
 He believes the international version of the series will have better color grading and correction.

 Marketing

 On June 7, 2021, the series released its first trailer, Time Is Like Water (时光如水), showing the flashing memories of Hu Ge's character Ah Bao.
 On November 3, 2022, the series released the second trailer, Blossoms Are Like Brocade (繁花似锦), which includes the debuts of three female leads and a sumptuous scene of Huanghe Road in old Shanghai.

 Release

 The series started airing on CCTV-8 and streamed on Tencent Video on December 27, 2023.

 In June 2025, Wong announced the series would stream in North America on the Criterion Channel.
-Mubi owns the international streaming rights for France, Germany, Italy, Switzerland, Austria, Belgium, the Netherlands, Luxembourg, Brazil and India.
-The series will premiere on the Criterion Channel on November 24, 2025.
+Mubi owns the international streaming rights for France, Germany, Italy, Switzerland, Austria, Belgium, the Netherlands, Luxembourg, Latin America, Turkey, and India.
+The series premiered on the Criterion Channel on November 24, 2025.